Help is one call away: how the Growth Hub helpdesk can support you

 What support can the helpdesk direct you to?

-The Growth Hub and helpdesk team can direct you to relevant, specialist support that’s focused on your needs.
-Whether you’re starting, growing or scaling, we can offer programmes and support that work with your business journey.
+The York & North Yorkshire Growth Hub helpdesk team can direct you to relevant, specialist support that’s focused on your needs.
+Whether you’re starting or growing, we can offer programmes and support that work with your business journey.
+Contact us today.

 For starting businesses, we have a range of support available, including: